top of page

 DATA ANALYSIS

-Analysis of biospecimens collected through TRACKER will utilise cutting-edge "omics" technologies scaled for small specimen input to gain complex cancer-related information.
-We will provide researchers and clinicians worldwide with access to these datasets in an effort to drive breakthroughs in lung cancer research.
+Analysis of biospecimens collected through TRACKER will utilise cutting-edge "omics" technologies; optimised for small specimen input, to generate comprehensive cancer-related insights.
+These datasets will be made accessible to researchers and clinicians worldwide, with the aim of driving breakthroughs in lung cancer research.

 COLLABORATION

-TRACKER fosters collaborative research initiatives by connecting multidisciplinary teams, including world-leading lung cancer clinicians, researchers and bioinformaticians, and providing access to a wealth of resources.
-We support partnerships aimed at accelerating discoveries and translating scientific findings into clinical applications.
+TRACKER fosters collaborative research initiatives by connecting multidisciplinary teams, including world-leading lung cancer clinicians, researchers, and bioinformaticians, and by providing access to a wealth of resources.
+We support partnerships aimed at accelerating discovery and translating scientific findings into clinical applications.

 OUR LOCATION